Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: Evidence of Equivocation

 \section{Evidence of Equivocation}

 In the consensus literature, equivocation refers to claiming different beliefs about the state of the protocol to different parts of the network \cite{clement,madsen,jaffe}.
+Equivocating components behave as-if running multiple copies of the protocol.
 For example, if a network is trying to come to consensus about the value of a bit, an equivocating node may claim to think the bit is 0 to one part of the network and 1 to another part.
-In CBC Casper, an equivocating node may issue two blocks, neither of which is in the justification of the other \cite{vlad-2019}.
+In CBC Casper, an equivocating component may issue two blocks, neither of which is in the justification of the other \cite{vlad-2019}.

-Equivocation refers to claiming different beliefs to different parts of the system and equivocating components behave as-if running multiple copies of the protocol.
 Pure equivocation is hard to detect, but we can look for {\em evidence of equivocation}.
 Evidence of equivocation can be either {\em local}, in a single component where we have access only to states of the component, or {\em global}, in a composite system where we have access to composite states.